PennyLaneAI/pennylane-lightning/doc/avx_kernels/implementation.rst

    }

 Note that this is a general high level code and does not care details such as how many elements in a row.
 However, one can translate it to C++ code without runtime overhead with proper techniques (``constexpr`` and ``template`` classes/functions).
-One tricky part is how we implement permutations efficiently which can be found in :ref:`namespace_Pennylane__Gates__AVXCommon__Permutation`.
+One tricky part is how we implement permutations efficiently, which can be found in :ref:`namespace_Pennylane__Gates__AVXCommon__Permutation`.
-As some AVX2/512 permutation functions require its permutation data to be compile-time constant, we require `wire` to be a compile-time parameter for ``applyInternal``.
+As some AVX2/512 permutation functions require its permutation data to be a compile-time constant, we require `wire` to be a compile-time parameter for ``applyInternal``.
 The full implementation of the functions can be found in :cpp:class:`Pennylane::Gates::AVXCommon::ApplyPauliX`.